Looking for new ArtResin project ideas or new ways to use resin in your art?

 Silicone molds are a popular resin accessory for good reason:

-perfect for making petri dish art!
+They're perfect for making petri dish art!

 Check out our tutorial How To Create Resin Petri Dish Art.